meltheadorable/sortify/README.md

 ## Usage

-Using Sortify is very simple, and only requires a little bit of code in your models and controllers.
+Using Sortify is very simple.
+All you need to do is specify sorting options in your models, then call `sortify` in your controllers naming a sorting option.

 ### Models